-5.5.13 Shutdown Controller
+5.5.12 Shutdown Controller

 Use this function to shutdown the RAID Controller.
-This is used to flush the data from the cache memory, and is normally done before powering off the system power switch.
+This is normally used to make sure the data in the cache memory are flushed to the disk drives before turning off the RAID subsystem.

-After shutting down the controller and still want to use the RAID subsystem, you must restart the controller either by Restart Controller function or by Power Supply On/Off switch.
+After shutting down the controller and still want to use the RAID subsystem, you must restart the controller either by Restart Controller function or by Power On/Off switch.

-5.5.14 Restart Controller
+5.5.13 Restart Controller

 Use this function to restart the RAID Controller.
-This is normally done after upgrading the controller's firmware.
+This is normally used after upgrading the RAID controller's firmware.